zziro/search-engine-comparison/README.md

 	Total Winner = 6250000000

 Note: It also suports the Russian Seach Engine Yandex(I hit the limit of request, which is 10, so I am able to perform more requests, but I will give you the steps to configure it)
-* Congiguration
+* Configuration
-	* In the App.java of the "search-engine-comparison-app" project.
+	In the App.java of the "search-engine-comparison-app" project.
 We need to comment/uncomment the following lines:

 		Uncomment Line 32
 		Uncomment Line 36
 		Uncomment Line 46, 47